CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/manager/extra-fields-sql-in-main-list.md

 ## Settings

-- To activate the option, go to [Custom Configuration](../../../custom-configuration/overview.md) > Manager tab > and check Extra Fields SQL in Main List Item on Transaction checkbox.
+- To activate the option, go to [Custom Configuration](../../../custom-configuration/overview.md) > Manager tab > and check **Extra SQL Fields on Document Details** checkbox.

     ![Extra SQL](./media/extra-sql.webp)
-- Click the down arrow and a field next to the checkbox to open a drop-down list to choose a required transaction.
+- Click the **down arrow** and a **field next to the checkbox** to open a drop-down list to choose a required transaction.
 It is necessary to log in to a database upon this action.
-- Click Load One to set up the value for the first field (it will be displayed on the spot of Query result 1 from the example screenshot above), click Load Two to set up the value for the second field (it will be displayed on the spot of Query result 2 from the example screenshot above).
+- Click **Load One** to set up the value for the first field (it will be displayed on the spot of Query result 1 from the example screenshot above), click **Load Two** to set up the value for the second field (it will be displayed on the spot of Query result 2 from the example screenshot above).
 This leads to the SQL Query form:

     ![Query Example](./media/query-example.webp)